SystemsApproach/sdn/arch.rst

 switch’s traditional Configuration API.
-This latter API has historically been called the OAM interface (for “Operations, Administration, and Maintenance”), and it has most often been implemented as a command-line interface.
+This latter API has historically been called the OAM interface (for “Operations, Administration, and Maintenance”), and it has most often been implemented as a command-line interface (which is of course not really an API).

 3.4 Network OS
 -------------------